samiahhossain/Phone_Recommender/README.md

 # Phone Recommender
-Simple Java program from first year to help me understand nested if statements.
+Simple Java program from first year to help me learn nested if statement logic.
 The recommendations and information is a little outdated, but it's interesting to see how far I've come!